MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 # Configure in-app purchases

-Microsoft Teams provides APIs to implement in-app purchases, allowing users to upgrade from free to paid plans within your app.
+In-app purchases are upgrade options where users can upgrade from free to paid plans within your app.
+Microsoft Teams provides APIs to implement in-app purchases.
 The in-app purchase option is applicable only if the app is enabled with a transactable SaaS offer.

 Users can buy new paid subscriptions through in-app purchases.
 However, they can't purchase additional or different licenses with existing paid subscriptions.
 To change plans, users must first cancel their current subscription before acquiring a new plan through in-app purchases.